Initiates and provides comprehensive nursing care in a correctional setting while observing and maintaining the requirements of operational security.

-Performs a complete physical assessment and medical history as required on each detainee/inmate entering the correctional system.
+Performs a complete physical assessment and medical history as required on each detainee/inmate entering the correctional system, if permitted by the client.
 Medical problems are referred to the physician for extended evaluation.

 Assists physician with sick call by screening patients and minor surgical procedures.
 Treats detainees/inmates with problems within professional capabilities and refers other medical problems to the appropriate physician.

 Ensures the implementation of physician's orders.
 Ensures that prescribed medications are administered as ordered using the formulary.
-Applies knowledge of drugs and therapeutics in dispensing medication.
+Applies knowledge of drugs and therapeutics in administering medication.

 Makes observation rounds on patients, and records in progress notes.
 Evaluates symptoms, reactions, and progress of patients on periodic basis, charts, and reports problems to management.

-Maintains security while dispensing medications and is continually cognizant of the potential hazard of drug hoarding and trafficking among detainees/inmates.
-Maintains non-involvement in the security aspects of care.
+Maintains security while administering medications and is continually cognizant of the potential hazard of drug hoarding and trafficking among detainees/inmates.
+Maintains noninvolvement in the security aspects of care.

 Destroys and properly disposes of all needles/syringes.